RitvijSrivastava/mark/README.md

-# Attendance Management System
+# Mark

-An attendance marking mobile application built using flutter.
-Makes use of facial recognition and location to mark attendance Backend is hosted on firebase.
+Mark is an attendance marking mobile application built using flutter.
+Makes use of facial recognition and location to mark attendance
+Backend is hosted on firebase.

 ## Getting Started